kennygrant/bestiary/interfaces.md

 ## Don't use pointers to interface

-You probably meant to use a pointer to your real type.
-This will usually cause a compile time error.
+You probably meant to use a pointer to your real type, or just a plain old Interface.

 ## Interfaces are not pointers